Can I change my energy payment method to save money in the UK? (June 2026)

 Can I change from prepayment to Direct Debit?

 Sometimes.
 It depends on your meter, property, and whether there’s debt on the meter.
-Some suppliers require a credit check or a meter exchange to move to a credit meter.
+Some suppliers require a credit check or a meter exchange to move to a credit meter and pay by Direct Debit.

 Will changing payment method affect my credit score?

-Changing payment method itself typically doesn’t, but some suppliers may run checks for certain tariffs or credit meter setups.
+Setting up a Direct Debit itself typically doesn’t, but some suppliers may run a credit check when moving from prepayment to credit billing.
 Missed payments can affect your credit record depending on how accounts are reported.

 Can I switch supplier if I’m on a prepayment meter?